 TGax Editor: Modify the first paragraph of the subclause 10.4 as follows:

 The MAC may fragment and reassemble MSDUs or MMPDUs that are carried in individually addressed MPDUs.
 The fragmentation and defragmentation mechanisms allow for fragment retransmission.
+The MAC may fragment and reassemble A-MSDUs as well, if both of the transmitting and receiving MAC entities support A-MSDU Fragmentation (#15929).

 CID 15047